vivekuk/TBDataProject/README.md

 ## Plot 5

 A violin plot is a method of plotting numeric data and can be particularly useful when comparing the distribution of a numerical variable across different categories.
-In your case, you want to create a violin plot to compare the treatment success rates of HIV-positive cases across different WHO regions.
-Here's how you can interpret it:
+In wer case, we want to create a violin plot to compare the treatment success rates of HIV-positive cases across different WHO regions.
+Here's how we can interpret it:

 Interpreting a Violin Plot:
 1. Y-Axis: